 Cover Level

 Basic long-stay policies cover medical emergencies and limited luggage.
 Comprehensive options add higher limits, trip disruption, electronics cover, and broader activity cover.
-For extended travel, comprehensive cover is worth considering given the accumulated risk.
+For extended travel, comprehensive cover is worth considering given the compounding risk over many months.

 🏔️